How to move on after divorce

 Final Words

 The end of a marriage can be a tough transition full of logistical and emotional challenges.
+It often requires a huge amount of time, effort, and expense to complete the divorce process and move forward.
 Give yourself grace as you navigate this major life change.
 However, taking the proper steps at the outset to protect yourself legally and financially will provide peace of mind.

+Remember, this is also a new beginning—an opportunity for growth and renewal as you move past a difficult chapter.
 Lean on your support system of family, friends, professionals, and community resources when you need help.
-Focus on self-care and establishing stability for you and your children as you heal.
+Focus on self-care and establishing stability for you and your children as you heal, and prepare for the next chapter of your life with confidence.